Our top 12 moments in 2018 while creating Mio for Slack, Webex & Microsoft Teams

 Microsoft Teams was our most requested platform by customers.
 September saw VP of Product, Chris Traganos, reveal a preview of Mio working with Microsoft Teams.
 This new functionality enables users to sync channels, DMs and file sharing between Slack and Microsoft Teams or Cisco Webex Teams and Microsoft Teams.

 In October, we demonstrated our messaging interoperability solution for Slack & Webex Teams in the Startup Zone.
-We enjoyed networking with fellow IT pros about how they utilise their chat platforms.
+We enjoyed networking with fellow IT pros about how they utilize their chat platforms.
 There was a lot of attention around Slack and Microsoft Teams interoperability.

 10. A new look for Mio